-California news crew’s camera stolen, guard shot
+California news crew robbed, guard shot; suspect arrested

 - Witness describes death plunge of two Yosemite climbers

+Assaults on routine assignments became so commonplace in recent years that some television stations have hired armed guards to ride with news crews.

-No other information was immediately released.
+No other information — including what time the robbery took place — was immediately released.

+It’s not the first time the station has been the target of theft.
+In November 2012, a group of men punched a KPIX cameraman while he was filming in front of an Oakland high school and fled with his camera while it was still recording.

+Robberies of television news crews and still photographers have plagued the San Francisco Bay Area in recent years.